Skip to main content

 Suggested Uses

 Grown in dry gardens, gravel gardens, Mediterranean-style plantings, and naturalized meadows.
-The tallest Verbascum — candelabra spikes 5-8 feet (150-240 cm).
+The tallest Verbascum species — candelabra spikes 5-8 feet (150-240 cm).
 Tolerates poor dry alkaline soil.
-Self-sows.
+Self-sows readily.
 Deer-resistant.
 Non-toxic.
-Biennial — zones 5-9.
+Biennial for zones 5-9.

 How to Identify

-Identified by a large silver-white densely woolly basal rosette in year 1 and branched candelabra-like flower spikes 60-96 inches (150-240 cm) with bright yellow flowers in year 2.
-The densely woolly (tomentose) silver foliage and the branched candelabra form distinguish V. olympicum from V. thapsus (common mullein — single unbranched spike).
+Identified by a large silver-white densely woolly basal rosette in year 1 and branched candelabra-like flower spikes 60-96 inches (150-240 cm) carrying bright yellow flowers in year 2.
+The densely woolly (tomentose) silver foliage and the branched candelabra form separate V. olympicum from V. thapsus (common mullein, which carries a single unbranched spike).
 In Scrophulariaceae.

 Appearance